latticelabs/Mitty-deprecated-/docs/quickstart.rst

 The example reference genome has four "chromosomes".
 Let's add SNPs to the first two.
 We will need the `denovo` program for this.
 Let's look into what kind of plugins we have available:

-.. command-output::  python ../mitty/denovo.py plugins
+.. command-output::  denovo models

 Ok, the `snp` plugin sounds promising, what kind of parameters does it need?

-.. command-output::  python ../mitty/denovo.py explain snp
+.. command-output::  denovo explain snp

 Ok, we also want a refresher on how to write the parameter file (and what the command line options are) for denovo:

-.. command-output::  python ../mitty/denovo.py
+.. command-output::  denovo

 From this we first create a parameter file, let's call it `snp.json`: